siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-19-ultimate-guide-to-proxmox-cluster-with-ceph-or-zfs.md

-* In the Proxmox web interface, go to Datacenter &gt; Storage &gt; Add &gt; ZFS.
+* In the Proxmox web interface, go to Datacenter > Storage > Add > ZFS.

 * Select your created pool from the dropdown menu.